raulgiovannymartinez/LinkedIn-Learning/README.md

 ## Description
-This repository includes notes, jupyter notebooks, and data files used to complete my LinkedIn Learning licenses and certifications.
+This repository includes notes, jupyter notebooks, and data files I have used to complete my LinkedIn Learning licenses and certifications.